-For Level 1 there are no restrictions to Waka Ama activity, except International border restrictions that still exist.
+For Level 1 there are no restrictions to Waka Ama activity, except for International border restrictions that still exist.

 Individuals and clubs should remain vigilant and continue to practice good hygiene to minimise the risk of future community transmission.